kobibell/Cell-Phone-Service/README.md

 # Cell-Phone-Service
-This line of code calculates an individuals cellphone plan based on variable such as minutes anddata used, and by the numbers of text messages sent.
+This line of code calculates an individuals cellphone plan based on variable such as minutes and data used, and by the numbers of text messages sent.